-It tells the tale of four septuagenarians who all went to boarding school together more than 50 years earlier and behave very much as you would expect a group of immature school boys to behave — badly!
-They connive, cheat and backstab each other, all in an outlandish bid to establish who is “top dog”.
+It tells the tale of four septuagenarians who all went to boarding school together more than 50 years earlier and behave very much as you would expect a group of immature schoolboys to behave — badly!
+They connive, cheat and backstab each other, all in an outlandish bid to establish who is the “top dog”.

 The plot moves forward mainly through a series of set pieces, some funnier — and more bizarre — than others, most of which feature quick-witted, snappy dialogue.
 Many of the conversations that ensue between characters are at cross-purposes and it is this confusion and ambiguity that leads to misunderstandings that are all blackly comic.

 Comic tale about marriage and parenthood

 As well as being a humorous look at male rivalry and revenge, it’s also a laugh-out-loud look at a marriage between the thoroughly dastardly Jaraby and his long-suffering wife, who he believes is mentally deranged.
 He goes to extraordinary lengths to have her medically diagnosed as such and yet she appears to be one step ahead of him all the way.
 (What she does to Jaraby’s pet cat, which she hates, is one of the most memorable — and wicked — elements of the story.)

 Their estranged adult son, Basil, who moves back home with a menagerie of budgerigars, adds another dimension to their complicated relationship.